+Zoodle soup!
 Slow cookers are meant to be used year-round.
-Zoodles and gluten-free meatballs lighten up this slow cooker soup that’s perfect for spring or summer.
+Zucchini zoodles and pre-made meatballs lighten up this soup that can be eaten year-round.

 - 5-6 cups low-sodium chicken broth